 Fire Safety, Smart Home

-Dementia Action Week, held 16-22 May 2022, aims to encourage people to ‘act on dementia’ with this year’s theme focusing on diagnosis.
+Dementia Action Week, held 15-21 May 2023, aims to encourage people to ‘act on dementia’ with this year’s theme focusing on diagnosis once again.

 During the awareness week, the Alzheimer’s Society hopes to encourage those who might be living with, or close to someone who might be living with, undiagnosed dementia to:

 Dementia affects over 900,000 people in the UK, with that number projected to rise to nearly 1.6 million in 2040.
 Common early symptoms include memory loss, difficulty in concentrating, confusion about time and place and finding it hard to carry out familiar daily tasks.

 The Covid-19 pandemic left many families unable to visit loved ones resulting in changing behaviours, such as those linked to dementia, potentially going unnoticed.

 In order to help keep loved ones with dementia safe and protect those who live around them, it’s important to take steps to ensure their home is as safe as possible.
 Derbyshire Fire & Rescue Service provides a fantastic list of precautions, with a few listed below:

 Technologies that are already familiar to many, such as panic buttons or fall detectors, can also be combined with new sensors that build on traditional fire alarms and carbon monoxide detectors to provide holistic support.

 Dementia doesn’t care how old you are.
 It’s caused by diseases of the brain, with more than 40,000 people with dementia in the UK under 65.

 However, for people aged 80 and above, the majority of linked dwelling fires are caused by the misuse of equipment or appliances.
 Alzheimer’s provides advice for staying safe in kitchens, where almost 50% of fires start.